daviddengcn/go-villa/README.md

 ```

 ### IntMatrix
-IntMatrix is 2D array of integers.
-Elements are store in a single int slice and slices of each row are created.
+`IntMatrix` is 2D array of integers.
+Elements are stored in a single `int` slice
+and slices of each row are created.

 LICENSE